Below are the legal practice area definitions and regional variations used by Chambers to rank lawyers and law firms in the UK Guide.

 Related sections: Defamation/Reputation Management

-This section ranks the UK's leading mediators.
-All are successful resolvers of disputes.
-Only individuals are ranked, not organisations.
+This section ranks the UK's leading mediators, all of whom are successful resolvers of a wide range of disputes.
+We only rank individual mediators in this table, not organisations.

 For submissions to this section, we advise using the Bar submission template – there is a separate sole practitioner template for mediators submitting on an individual basis.